 Net Affordability Offers More Variety

-When it comes to ranking net affordability for community colleges, the report generated very different results.
-The average national price tag on two-year schools according to these calculations is $6,485.
+Regarding ranking net affordability for community colleges, the report generated very different results.
+The average national price tag for two-year schools is $6,485.
 However, the schools on the center’s affordability list came in much lower, with a number of campuses offering comparable costs to the tuition prices at many California schools.

 Western schools that offer the best net pricing include Chief Dull Knife College and Fort Belknap College, both in Montana.

 This video explains why community college is an affordable college choice.